Whether you’re staining a deck, fence, or piece of furniture, knowing how long does it take for a stain to dry is important.

 Frequently Asked Questions

-How long does it take for stain to dry to touch?
+How long does it take for a stain to dry to touch?

 Different stain brands, application methods, and drying conditions will affect the time it takes for the stain to dry.